-If your company has been refused credit, first try to find out why you’ve been refused credit.
+If your company has been refused credit, your first step is to find out exactly why you’ve been turned down for further borrowing.
 A decision to grant credit or extend credit is usually based on your company’s credit rating, especially if it’s with a new supplier.
-Potential creditors will usually run a credit check on your company before they offer you any credit.
-If there’s something in that report which suggests your company may be at risk of not paying then they’ll probably refuse you any credit.
-If you’ve missed or been late with previous payments, if you have a high level of company debt or your company has any CCJs issued against them, then these can all affect your credit rating.
-It’s easy to get up-to-date information on your credit rating and it’s worth checking to see if it’s accurate.
+Potential creditors will typically run a credit check on your company before they are willing to extend a line of credit.
+If there’s something in that report which suggests your company may be at risk of not paying then it is likely that they will refuse you any credit and will instead ask for goods and services to be paid up front.

 You may already know why you’ve been refused credit, especially if you’ve been refused more credit from an existing supplier.
 This may be because you’ve defaulted on some payments to them in the past and they consider you high risk.
 If it’s an existing supplier, firstly make sure all previous balances are settled.
 Could you reduce the amount of credit you’re asking for?
 They may agree to a smaller credit limit, but you must stick to any payment due dates in order to rebuild their trust in you and your company.